Supporting those who wore the shirt before us.

 4. Chronic Pain- For some players, the harsh realities of putting your body on the line time and time again really comes into focus when their career comes to an and so does the extensive medical support.
 Ongoing pain should not hold you back from living a healthy and happy life after rugby.

-If you are currently facing any of these stresses get in touch to find out how you can get access to the Post Career Transition Program that the WRPA has developed with the help of a group of ex-players and qualified experts.
+If you are currently facing any of these stresses get in touch to find out how you can get access to our PDMS within the WRPA, there to help make the transition as easy as possible.